WHO WE ARE

 In addition to dance, Michelle has been teaching Pilates since 2000.
 She is Adjunct Faculty for Fletcher Pilates®, Pilates Method Alliance Certified and a certified Gyrotonic® teacher.

-Michelle maintains her inspiration through nightly dance concerts performed by her 4-year-old daughter and 19-month-old son.
+Michelle maintains her inspiration through nightly dance concerts performed by her 5-year-old daughter and 2-year-old son.

 Angel Reed (Dance Teaching Artist) has spent over a decade performing in musicals including: A USO tour over Sea’s, the Broadway National Tour ofSaturday Night Fever, West Side Story at 5th Avenue Theater, Chicago at Hudson Theater in LA, and finally an ensemble role in Rock of Ages both off and on Broadway.
 Her cast of Rock of Ages received a 09' Tony nomination for Best Musical, they performed in numerous live telecasts including the 09' Tony Awards, Reed also received an Astaire nomination for Best Female dancer in a musical.
 Currently Reed works full time as a Choreographer for National Dance Institute in NYC, Broadway For All (Summer Conservatory), and is the Executive Producer and creator of an Off Broadway Rock Theatrical Experience.